MossTheFox/owl-image-tools/README.md

 - [ ] Quick convertion for a single file/directory in the source file list context menu.
 - [ ] 'Retry' for the errored tasks.
 - [ ] 'Pause' and 'Resume' for the tasks, rather than only allowing aborting.
+- [ ] Allow skipping tasks that seems to freeze the worker.
+    - [ ] Vips loader Worker should be able to response to a signal call to indicate that it's not blocked.
 - [ ] Save the output directory handle in the indexedDB (with [idb-keyfal](https://www.npmjs.com/package/idb-keyval)) for supported browsers.
 - [ ] More image tools other than converting.
     - [ ] Image Filters (Greyscale, etc.) ([doc](https://www.libvips.org/API/current/libvips-colour.html))